PlayWithMagic/PlayWithMagic.org/README.md

 PlayWithMagic
 =============

-PlayWithMagic is a web-based application that catalogs magic tricks for magicians and helps them build sets.
+PlayWithMagic is a web-based application that catalogs magic tricks for magicians and helps them build shows.

 [Check out the prototype here](http://mark.nelson.engineer/PlayWithMagic/mockup/)